BodenmillerGroup/MI_Sampling_study/README.md

                                              Threshold_detection = 50)

 ```
-This step can be quite computationally heavy and will likely take some time.
+This step can be quite computationally heavy and will likely take some time (up to a few minutes for slow computers).
 Once it is finished you can extract the different tau values easily :

 ```r
 Parameter_table = data.frame(Height =height_vector,